deepstne/website/pages/rules.md

 <details>
   <summary>What do we mean by the server?</summary>
-      <p>The "server" refers to all community platforms that are official to UnraveledMC.
+      <p>The "server" refers to all community platforms that are official to Darkstone.
 This includes:</p>
         <ul>
           <li>The in-game <a href="{{ site.baseurl }}/hc/getting-started#joining-the-network">Minecraft</a> server</li>
           <li>The <a href="{{ site.baseurl }}/forum">forum</a> community</li>